Sitebulb is designed to be a responsible crawler, with rate limiting in place that slows the tool down if the server appears to be struggling.

 Please note that this is still limited by the machine itself.
 If you buy a new computer with 16 cores, you will be able to crawl faster than a machine with 8 cores, all else being equal.

 If you selected the Chrome Crawler from the Crawler Type dropdown, the Crawler Configuration page will look slightly different.

-There are no thread options or URL speed limiting options (as neither are applicable when crawling with Chrome).
-Instead, there is simply the option to select how many Chrome instances you wish to use for crawling.
-Again, this is dependent upon the number of logical processors you have on your machine, and pushing the value up may have adverse affects on your machine while crawling.
+There is the option to select how many Chrome instances you wish to use for crawling.
+Again, this is dependent upon the number of logical processors you have on your machine, and pushing the value up may have adverse effects on your machine while crawling.

 Adjusting these values will affect how fast Sitebulb is able to crawl: